karafka/.github/profile/README.md

 If you have questions about using Karafka, feel free to join our [Slack](https://slack.karafka.io) channel.

 Karafka has [priority support](https://karafka.io/docs/Pro-Support) for technical and architectural questions that is part of the Karafka Pro subscription.

----

-Copyright © 2015 - 2023 Maciej Mensfeld.
-Made with love in Cracow, Poland.